insight-creative/Insight-Creative-2021/content/about/_index.md

     head: Our powerful approach
     subhead: <span class="emphasis-red">Substance:</span>
     description: "noun | sub<span class='separator separator--red'></span> stance | <span class='text-tertiary'>/ ’sub stəns/:</span> the quality of being <span class='text-secondary'>important</span> or <span class='text-secondary'>significant</span>."
     copy: We firmly believe that—for communication to be effective and easy to understand—we must provide substance.
 Too often, marketers rely on over-inflated language and fancy designs to “wow” their audiences.
-By using Communication with Substance, we commit to meaningful dialogue.
+By using <strong><em>Communication with substance</em></strong>, we commit to meaningful dialogue.
 Every message Insight creates leads with the significant information audiences need to act.
 We believe that clear communication leads to effective communication, and effective communication leads to results!
 team_images:
     - image: insight-team-outing-at-ledgestone-winery.jpg
       image_alt: The Insight Creative Team outing at Ledgestone Winery